The spacious interior cabin and seating arrangement of the LNER first class London to Edinburgh Azuma train service.

 Beyond Harry Potter, King’s Cross and the St. Pancras International Station next door are stunning buildings that have a lot to offer.
 They are both beautiful structures that are great photo opportunities and will take you back in time to when railroads ruled the transportation world.

-LNER First Class London Edinburgh Details
+LNER First Class London To Edinburgh

 The LNER train from London to Edinburgh offers standard seating and first class.
 We made the decision to upgrade to first class, and would recommend you consider it too.